 Certified Public Funds Investment Manager program is a nationally recognized accreditation offered by the Association of Public Treasurers of the United States and Canada (APT US&C).
-The program was launched in 2007, and has been well received over the last three years.
-Today, there is a strong demand to offer this program across the country.
+The program was launched in 2007, and has continued to be well received.
+Today, there is a strong demand to offer this program throughout the U.S.

-In today's challenging financial times with banks failing, A1 rated investments becoming worthless overnight and dismal interest rates, there has never been a greater need for education in managing taxpayer money.
+In today's challenging financial times there has never been a greater need for education in managing taxpayer money.

-Financial officers and public entities, in general, have minimal training in the arena of fixed income investing.
+Financial officers and public entities, in general, are offered limited training in the arena of fixed income investing.
 Often times they are left to the guidance and expertise of the bank or brokerage who is selling them their investments.
 While most banks and brokerages offer good advice and have become trusted allies in your investing concerns, having the CPFIM accreditation gives you the confidence and the knowledge to manage your investments better.

 This CPFIM certification is awarded after completion of an eight-hour course followed by a 75-question test.
 For more information on the content of the CPFIM training, view an outline of the program here.

 Recognition - You will be recognized for your accomplishment at the Awards Luncheon during the annual APT US&C conference.
 You will also receive a plaque and have your photo taken.
 The plaque shows your public entity the importance of the CPFIM program and may then be displayed in your office.